Why Cyprus? A Guide to the Pros & Cons for Expats (2026) | CyExpats.com

 • You prioritize safety, sunshine, and a slower, outdoor-oriented lifestyle.

-• You have a family and value access to good international schools.
+• You have a family and value access to high-quality international schools.

-• You work in the high-demand sectors of ICT, Finance, or Shipping.
+• You work in high-demand sectors like ICT, Finance, or Shipping.
 (Try the Business Owner Income Calculator)

 You might want to reconsider if: